All-Purpose Tintex Fabric Dye

 Start with clean and damp fabric; prepare your material by washing (avoid using fabric softener).
 Completely dissolve dye powder in very hot water; temperatures of 140°F (60°C) are ideal for Tintex.
 You may need to adjust the temperature for delicate fabric.
 Hand dyeing is the best way to test dye colour and control intensity.
 Always exercise caution while dyeing with heated water and supervise children.

 - Tintex is not suitable for 100% Acrylic or 100% Polyester fabrics.
-Dyeing fabric bends is possible; to achieve the best dyeing results at least 40% of the fabric should composed of a suitable dyeing material (blends with higher amounts of acrylic or polyester will dye much lighter).
+When dyeing fabric blends, for best results the majority of the fabric should be a suitable material.

 - Completely dissolve dye solution: thoroughly mix dye powder with a cup or two (250ml to 500ml) of very hot water (ex: use a kettle to heat water).
 Add the pre-dissolved dye solution to your dye bath (ex: bowl, sink, bucket).
 Avoid uneven dyeing; only add your fabric once all the dye solution is thoroughly mixed.